xenserver/terraform-provider-xenserver/docs/resources/pif_configure.md

 page_title: "xenserver_pif_configure Resource - xenserver"
 subcategory: ""
 description: |-
-  Provides an PIF configure resource to update the exist PIF parameters.
+  PIF configuration resource which is used to update the existing PIF parameters.
+  Noted that no new PIF will be deployed when terraform apply is executed.
+Additionally, when it comes to terraform destroy, it actually has no effect on this resource.
 ---

 # xenserver_pif_configure (Resource)

-Provides an PIF configure resource to update the exist PIF parameters.
+PIF configuration resource which is used to update the existing PIF parameters.

+ Noted that no new PIF will be deployed when `terraform apply` is executed.
+Additionally, when it comes to `terraform destroy`, it actually has no effect on this resource.

 ## Example Usage